raml-org/raml-spec/README.md

 [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg?maxAge=2592000)](https://gitter.im/raml-org/raml-spec)

+**The current version of the RAML specification is 1.0 - and you can find it [here](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md).**

 RAML is a language for the definition of HTTP-based APIs that embody most or all of the principles of Representational State Transfer (REST).
 The RAML specification (this document) defines an application of the [YAML 1.2 specification](http://yaml.org/spec/1.2/spec.html) that provides mechanisms for the definition of practically-RESTful APIs, while providing provisions with which source code generators for client and server source code and comprehensive user documentation can be created.

-## What is the current version?

-The current version of the RAML specification is 1.0 - and you can find it [here](https://github.com/raml-org/raml-spec/blob/master/versions/raml-10/raml-10.md).
+Why not pay us a visit on [raml.org](http://www.raml.org)?
+You will find tons of information around RAML such as a tutorial, what the RAML Workgroup is, RAML projects, a forum, and a lot more.

 ## What is the fastest way to get started?